mcore1976/smartmetering/README.md

 # smartmetering
 Smart metering of temperature and humidity using GSM/GPRS network and SMS text messages or post them to channel on THINGSPEAK platform.

-This is very simple example how to build IoT device that sends remote reading of temperature and humidity ( from DHT22 / DHT11 sensor) with text message  over GSM network or store data within THINGSPEAK channel platform with GPRS ( module SIM800L is used for communication ).
+This is very simple example how to build IoT device that sends remote reading of temperature and humidity ( from DHT22 / DHT11 sensor) with text message  over GSM network or store data within THINGSPEAK channel platform via GPRS connection ( module SIM800L is used for communication ).

 1. Mobile phone as a target and text message option - files main.c + compileatmega (for ATMEGA328P) , main3.c + compileattiny (for ATTINY2313)